jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 At the end of search, the best configuration is retrained on the whole data set to produce the classifier that handles subsequent ``predict`` calls.

 One of the important goals of Hyperopt-Sklearn is that it is easy to learn and to use.
-To facilitate this, the syntax for fitting a classifier to data and making predictions is very similar to scikit-learn.
+To facilitate this, the syntax for fitting a classifier to data and making predictions is very similar to Scikit-Learn.
 Here is the simplest example of using this software.